 Symptoms of Unbalanced Vaginal pH

 An unbalanced vaginal pH level can go along with bacterial infections and other health issues.
-Your vaginal pH balance might be off if you’re experiencing common symptoms of an infection.
+While the imbalance may be asymptomatic, your vaginal pH balance might be off if you’re experiencing common symptoms of an infection.
 Some of these symptoms include:

 - Strong, fish-like smell coming from your vagina